SquadcastHub/sq-squadcast-migrator/README.md

 1. Create a new migrator class in the `src/migrators` directory
 2. Implement the necessary client methods in `src/<alerting_system>/client.py` and `src/squadcast/client.py`
 3. Add a new command to the CLI in `main.py`

+### Managing Dependencies

+This project uses UV for dependency management.
+Here are some common commands:

+- Add a new dependency: `uv pip install package_name`
+- Install all dependencies: `uv pip install .`
+- Update a dependency: `uv pip install --upgrade package_name`

+Dependencies are defined in `pyproject.toml`.